Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Arguments for Definition A

+\emph{But the above assumption that all elements of the substance are moving with the same velocity $\br v$ is often unjustified.
+(Think of a flow of electrical charges with some thermal velocity.)
+Then the above simple geometric argument fails.}

+\emph{But if the argument in \prettyref{eq:geo1} fails (while still assuming that $\br v$ passes the relativity test above) we can consider $\br v=\br K/\kappa$ to be a }definition \emph{of an average flow velocity.
+Then $\br K=\kappa\br v$ is true by definition.}

-If the application with $\kappa={\cal E}$, $\br K=\br S$ passed the test of compatibility with relativity, it would predict that the energy flow velocity must be $\br v=\br S/{\cal E}=\br V_{\!\text{A}}$, the consensus definition of energy flow velocity defined in \prettyref{eq:defA1}.
+If this geometrical argument with $\kappa={\cal E}$, $\br K=\br S$ passed the test of compatibility with relativity, it would predict that the energy flow velocity must be $\br v=\br S/{\cal E}=\br V_{\!\text{A}}$, the consensus definition of energy flow velocity defined in \prettyref{eq:defA1}, either as a geometric construction or as a definition.
+However, it will be shown in the next section that $\br v=\br S/{\cal E}=\br V_{\!\text{A}}$ does not pass the test of compatibility with relativity.

-The above two arguments for the consensus definition of energy flow velocity are examined in the following section.